Saving Non-Roth After-Tax Contributions

 Connect with me on LinkedIn

-Willis Johnson & Associates is a registered investment advisor.
-Information presented is for educational purposes only.
-It should not be considered specific investment advice, does not take into consideration your specific situation, and does not intend to make an offer or solicitation for the sale or purchase of any securities or investment strategies.
-Investments involve risk and are not guaranteed.
+Hypothetical performance is not indicative of future results, should not be considered specific investment advice, does not take into consideration your specific situation, and does not intend to make an offer or solicitation for the sale or purchase of any securities or investment strategies.
+Investments involve risk, including changes in market conditions, and are not guaranteed.
 Be sure to consult with a qualified financial advisor and/or tax professional before implementing any strategy discussed herein.
 Corporate benefits may change at any point in time.
 Be sure to consult with human resources and review Summary Plan Description(s) before implementing any strategy discussed herein.
 Willis Johnson & Associates is not a CPA firm.
+Willis Johnson & Associates is a SEC registered investment advisor.